lunisolar/magma/README.md

 -----------------------------------------
 ### What is it?

-A library of functional interfaces for Java 8, concentrated on ability to handle checked exceptions (throwing lambda) and/or primitive types, supplemented with assertion classes and builders.
+A library of functional interfaces for Java 8 (now 11), concentrated on ability to handle checked exceptions (throwing lambda) and/or primitive types, supplemented with assertion classes, builders and some additional classes.

 It started with few interfaces that I happened to write and use.
 Then I found that extending, synchronising, and testing, and most of all making sure it is